The Ultimate Guide to Pour-Over Coffee: Techniques, Tips, and Tricks

 • Origin: The geographical origin of the coffee beans can influence the flavor profile.
 For instance, African coffees are often fruity and wine-like, while Latin American coffees tend to have a balanced flavor with nutty or chocolatey notes.

 The grind size is another critical factor in pour-over brewing.
 A consistent, medium-fine grind is generally recommended for pour-over coffee.
 The grind size affects the coffee's extraction rate—a finer grind results in a slower extraction and a stronger brew, while a coarser grind leads to a faster extraction and a weaker brew.
+If your coffee tastes under-extracted, you may need to grind finer to improve the extraction.

 How to Make Pour-Over Coffee the Right Way